Seraphin-/ctf/irisctf2023/nameless.md

 print(res(vars(), vars))
 ```

-The trick is to use keyword arguments to extract specific names from arguments, and `**` to convert the dicts from `vars()` into keyword arguments.
+My trick was to use keyword arguments to extract specific names from arguments, and `**` to convert the dicts from `vars()` into keyword arguments.

 ```py
 lambda a, vars: (lambda __builtins__=None, **kw: (lambda exec, input, **k: exec(input()))(**vars(__builtins__)))(**a)